 Our supporters, Charity and Trust staff, trustees, volunteers and other individuals we work with are incredibly important to us.
 Without your help, we simply wouldn’t be able to support the patients and service users of King’s College Hospital Foundation Trust.
 This Notice explains how we collect and use the personal information you provide to us whether online or via phone, mobile, e-mail, letter or other correspondence when you engage with the activities of the Charity.

 We promise to respect any personal data you share with us, and keep it safe.
-We aim to be clear what personal information we collect and not do anything you wouldn’t reasonably expect.
+We aim to be clear on what personal information we collect and not do anything you wouldn’t reasonably expect.
 We will always respect your rights and choices.
 In this Notice we tell you what we will and will not do with your personal data.
+This Notice includes:

 - Who we are